 About

-Vianna's compositional styles range from popular music and Brazilian jazz to classical chamber pieces and works for large jazz ensembles.
-His most recent albums include Letters to Grace: a Song Cycle (2011, Teal Creek Music), and Infância (2017, Teal Creek Music).
-The album Infância features Vianna's recent works for jazz orchestra.
-Cassio Vianna's jazz big band works are published by UNC Jazz Press.
+Cassio's compositional styles include popular music, Brazilian jazz, classical pieces, and works for jazz big band.
+His recent albums include Letters to Grace: a Song Cycle (2011, Teal Creek Music), and Infância (2017, Teal Creek Music), his first CD with the Cassio Vianna Jazz Orchestra.

-Cassio Vianna lives in Tacoma, WA, where he is the Director of Jazz Studies, Assistant Professor of Music at Pacific Lutheran University.
-Before his appointment at Pacific Lutheran University, Vianna was on the music faculties at Western Oregon University (Monmouth, OR) and Umpqua Community College (Roseburg, OR), and he also taught at the University of Northern Colorado as a graduate student.
+Cassio Vianna is the Director of Jazz Studies, Associate Professor of Music at Pacific Lutheran University.
+Before his appointment at Pacific Lutheran University, he was on the music faculties at Western Oregon University (Monmouth, OR) and Umpqua Community College (Roseburg, OR), and he also taught at the University of Northern Colorado.
 Between 2004 and 2008, while still living in Rio de Janeiro, Vianna taught at the Instituto Villa-Lobos and at several music academies.

 Awards & Grants